HUMAN RESOURCES AND LABOR RELATIONS

 1. Complaints or Reports of Employees’ Conduct

-All complaints or reports relating to violations of this policy by a University employee should be made to Dorianna Pratt, Title IX Coordinator, at 207-581-3732.
+All complaints or reports relating to violations of this policy by a University employee should be made to the UMS Title IX Coordinator at 207.581.5866 or firstname.lastname@example.org or to the Equal Opportunity Office at 207.581.1226 or email@example.com

-Upon receiving a complaint or report of a violation of this policy by a University employee, the Title IX Coordinator will assess the complaint or report and will follow the procedures described in the University of Maine System Equal Opportunity Complaint Procedure.
-The Title IX Coordinator will provide the complainant with information about options for informally resolving a complaint and formal investigation of a complaint.
-Mediation is never appropriate in sexual assault cases.
-The Title IX Coordinator will provide the complainant with a written explanation of the complainant’s rights and options.
-When a complaint is investigated, the University will use a preponderance of the evidence standard – whether it is more likely than not that the alleged violation occurred.
-For more information about the complaint procedure, follow this link:
+Upon receiving a complaint or report of a violation of this policy by a University employee, the UMS Title IX Coordinator will assess the complaint or report and will follow the procedures described in the University of Maine System Equal Opportunity Complaint Procedure or the Title IX Sexual Harassment Procedure.
+The UMS Title IX Coordinator will provide the complainant with information about options for filing a formal complaint and explain the formal investigation and grievance process, supportive measures, and any options of informal resolution.
+The UMS Title IX Coordinator will provide the complainant with a written explanation of the complainant’s rights, options, and supportive measures.
+Supportive measures are available to complainants even if they do not file a formal complaint.
+When a formal complaint is investigated, the University will use a preponderance of the evidence standard – whether it is more likely than not that the alleged violation occurred.
+For more information about the Equal Opportunity Complaint Procedure, follow this link: https://www.maine.edu/human-resources/university-equal-opportunity-officers/equal-opportunity-complaint-procedure/ For more information about the Title IX Sexual Harassment Process, follow the link in Article XVI(4) of this Policy.

 2. Complaints or Reports of Students’ Conduct

-All complaints or reports relating to violations of this policy by a University student should be made to Mary Kate Barbosa, the Deputy Title IX Coordinator, who will notify the Title IX Coordinator of the complaint or report.
+All complaints or reports relating to violations of this policy by a University student should be made to Student Conduct or other responsible office at your campus (contact information available here), who will notify the Title IX Coordinator of the complaint or report.

-Upon receiving a complaint or report of a violation of this policy by a University student, the Deputy Title IX Coordinator will assess the complaint or report and follow the procedures described in the University of Maine System Student Conduct Code.
-The Deputy Title IX Coordinator will provide the complainant with information about options for informally resolving a complaint and formal investigation of a complaint.
-Mediation is never appropriate in sexual assault cases.
-The Deputy Title IX Coordinator or appropriate designee will provide the complainant with a written explanation of the complainant’s rights and options.
-When a complaint is investigated, the University will use a preponderance of the evidence standard – whether it is more likely than not that the alleged violation occurred.
-For more information about the procedure for adjudicating complaint against students, see the UMS Student Conduct Code.
+Upon receiving a complaint or report of a violation of this policy by a University student, the Deputy Title IX Coordinator/Title IX Coordinator will assess the complaint or report and follow the procedures described in the University of Maine System Student Conduct Code or the Title IX Sexual Harassment Process.
+The Deputy Title IX Coordinator/Title IX Coordinator will provide the complainant with information about options for filing a formal complaint and explain the formal investigation and grievance process, offer supportive measures, and explain any options of informal resolution.
+The Deputy Title IX Coordinator/Title IX Coordinator will provide the complainant with a written explanation of the complainant’s rights and options.
+When a formal complaint is decided, the University will use a preponderance of the evidence standard – whether it is more likely than not that the alleged violation occurred.
+For more information about the procedure for adjudicating complaint against students, see the UMS Student Conduct Code or the Title IX Sexual Harassment Process

 3. Complaints or Reports of Third Parties’ Conduct (Campus Guests, Vendors, Contractors, etc.)